sgraziella/ExportEacCpf/README.md

 - Relations
 - Sources

-EAC-CPF Item Type Metadata is a basic set of Item Types Elements you could modify according to yours needs.
+EAC-CPF Item Type Metadata is a basic set of Item Types Elements you could modify according to yours needs (this set does not cover all EAC-CPF elements and possible attribute values).

 This is the setting we use in our project: